About This Policy

 III.
 Failure to complete this evaluation/treatment may result in discipline charges filed with the Office of Student Conduct.

 b.
-Students who seek emergency medical attention for someone else will not be charged with violations of the Montclair State University Code of Conduct related to consumption of alcohol, alcohol intoxication, and/or drug use (specifically: Section II, Letter B. and I., respectively), provided that the student subsequently participates in a meeting with and complies with all recommended stipulations established by the University Director of Student Conduct.
+Students who seek emergency medical attention for someone else will not be held responsible for violations of the Montclair State University Code of Conduct related to consumption of alcohol, alcohol intoxication, and/or drug use (specifically: Section V, Letter B. and I., respectively), provided that the student subsequently participates in a meeting with and complies with all recommended stipulations established by the University Director of Student Conduct.

 c.
 Student organizations who wish to employ MAP will be determined on a case-by-case basis.